Saint-Jean-de-Maurienne: Railway

 Saint-Jean-de-Maurienne is on the route of the future Lyon-Turin rail link.
-Homes, businesses, the current railway station and the rescue centre are affected by this project.
+Homes, businesses, the current railway station and the rescue centre are affected by the project.
 The Lyon Turin Railway company (LTF) which manages the construction projects plans to build new railway station in the Sous-le-Bourg neighborhood, serving both the historic line and the new Lyon-Turin line.
 Geological and topographical investigations are underway.
-This project promises to be even more complex than that of the Channel Tunnel.
+The project promises to be even more complex than that of the Channel Tunnel.

 Public transport

 The town of Saint-Jean-de-Maurienne is equipped with a network of public transport run by the Communauté de communes Cœur de Maurienne.

 Air

 A heliport is available for the helicopter of the gendarmerie whose base is located in Modane.

 Urbanism

 Urban morphology

-La Bastille, les Chaudannes and les Clapeys are the three main quarters.
+La Bastille, Les Chaudannes and Les Clapeys are the three main quarters.

 Housing

 The total number of dwellings in the commune is 4,240.
 Among such housing, 87.9% are principal residences, 5.4% are secondary homes and 6.7% are vacant dwellings.
 These accommodations have a share of 17.5% as individual houses, 79.3% as apartments and finally only 3.2% as dwellings of another type.
 The number of residents who own their homes is 37.9%.
 This is lower than the national average which adds up to nearly 55.3%.
 The number of tenants is 56.7% throughout the housing which is higher than the national average of 39.8%.
 It may be noted also that 5.4% of the inhabitants of the commune are people who are housed for free while at the level of the whole of the France the percentage is 4.9%.
 Still on all of the municipality housing, 3.5% are studios, 11.5% are two-room housing, 28.4% have three, 34.5% of dwellings have four rooms, and 22.1% of dwellings have five rooms or more.